paxdotdev/docs/src/status-sept-2022.md

 # Status - September 2022
 Pax is now available in _alpha preview._  It is not yet fully useful or functional, but will now be developed in the open, in hopes that others may find Pax interesting and choose to help push it forward.

-Much work remains to make Pax a viable app-building tool.
-[Read this section](./intro-authors-and-contributors.md#how-to-contribute-to-pax) for some ways you can help.
+[Read this section](./intro-authors-and-contributors.md#how-to-contribute-to-pax) for some ideas on how to help.

 #### Run demo
-As of this writing, you can run the Pax demo for macOS and Web on master, using the shell scripts `./run.sh` and `./run-web.sh`
+As of this writing, you can run the Pax demo for macOS and Web on master, after following the instructions in README.md, then using the shell scripts `./run.sh` and `./run-web.sh`

 <!-- TODO: embed demo video -->